-Gary Halling is the Practice Group Leader for the firm's Antitrust and Trade Regulation Practice Group.
+Gary Halling is the Chair of Sheppard Mullin's Antitrust and Competition Group.
 Mr. Halling was formerly with the U.S. Department of Justice, Antitrust Division, where he was a trial attorney in the General Litigation Section from 1976-1981.

 Areas of Practice

 Mr. Halling specializes in complex business litigation with emphasis on antitrust and unfair competition matters.
 He has extensive experience in civil and criminal antitrust matters involving both federal and state enforcement agencies.
 Chambers USA noted that he brings instant credibility into the courtroom.

 1975-1976 Law Clerk to United States District Judge William B. Enright (S.D.
 Cal.).